kodadot/nft-gallery/CONTRIBUTING.md

 ### Sharing your address to receive the reward

 After creating an account, you can visit [KodaDot Transfer](https://kodadot.xyz/transfer) to make a payment link.
-Entering an amount like 100 USD and clicking the button **COPY PAYMENT LINK** will copy the link to your clipboard, and you can share it with us, like whenever you are filling up a bug report or submitting pull-request
+Entering an amount like 100 USD and clicking the button **COPY REWARD ME LINK** will copy the link to your clipboard, and you can share it with us, like whenever you are filling up a bug report or submitting pull-request

-your receiving address should be looks like this, `https://kodadot.xyz/transfer/?target={your address place here}&usdamount=100`
+your receiving address should be looks like this

+`https://kodadot.xyz/transfer?target=${your address}&usdamount=100&donation=true`

 ### Switching account/network